 - Click the Security tab in the CN= AccountName Properties dialogue box.

 - Select one (any) of the “SELF” rows in the Advanced Security Settings dialogue box.

 - Open the Permission Entry dialogue box by clicking Edit.

 - Select the properties below in the Properties section, making sure Pricipal is “SELF,” Type is “Allow,” and “Applied to” is “This Object Only.”

 - Write servicePrincipalName

-Click OK to apply all changes and exit the ADSI Edit snap-in
+To apply all changes and quit the ADSI Edit snap-in, click OK.

-Finally, you need to restart the SQL Service(s) that use the account in question.
+Finally, the SQL Service(s) that use the account in question must be restarted.